tigran-sargsyan-w/cpp-module-02/CheatSheet.md

 We compensate that shift with the exponent `e`.

 ### Step 4.
-Final normalized form
+Final normalized form ✅

-Now we can write:
+Write the number as:

 ```text
 x = (±1.mantissa₂) × 2^e